getyourguide/DDataFlow/README.md

 ## Features

-- Read a subset of our data so to speed up the running of the pipelines
+- Read a subset of our data so to speed up the running of the pipelines during tests
 - Write to a test location our artifacts  so you don't pollute production
 - Download data for enabling local machine development